ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 ## Bonus 2:

 You might think I am writing this with too much confident.
-How can I, who haven't got any internship either, help you?
+How can I, someone who haven't got any internship, help you?
 Well, Microsoft just called me (unofficailly) that I got the internship while I am finishing the post.
 So I guess my article is more legit now.

 This article is devoted to [KorlaMarch](korlamarch-github).
 [korlamarch-github]: https://github.com/KorlaMarch